csinac/mesh2script/README.md

 There are uncommon but not entirely impossible scenarios where having the 3D data embedded right in the code is a better solution than keeping a mesh file.
 Or you might have a cpu intensive code that generates a mesh that would could be calculated once and get hardcoded into its own script.
 In any case, mesh to scrip converter let's you do exactly that.

-Once you add this into your project, the Rectangle Trainer menu will appear, from which you can open the editor window.
+Once you add this into your project, the Rectangle Trainer menu will appear, from which you can open the editor window.<br/>
 <img src="ReadmeContent/menu.png" width="25%">

 The input can either be an existing mesh<br/>